ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

 image: https://images.unsplash.com/photo-1716191300020-b52dec5b70a8?crop=entropy&fit=crop&h=1000&w=2000
 ---

-We're happy to announce **Background Jobs** our effortless solution for queueing and managing background jobs and scheduled tasks in any .NET 8 App, implemented in true ServiceStack fashion where it seamlessly integrates into existing ServiceStack Apps with a [built-in](/auto-ui) Management UI to provide real-time monitoring, inspection and management of background jobs.
+We're excited to announce **Background Jobs** our effortless solution for queueing and managing background jobs and scheduled tasks in any .NET 8 App, implemented in true ServiceStack fashion where it seamlessly integrates into existing Apps and call existing APIs and sports a [built-in](/auto-ui) Management UI to provide real-time monitoring, inspection and management of background jobs.

 :::youtube 2Cza_a_rrjA
 Durable Background Jobs and Scheduled Tasks for .NET